RBGKew/bioinfo-utils/docs/kewhpc.md

 ### Log in
 #### From Windows
-Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) in the main window enter:
+First install and open [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) Then in the PuTTY Configureation Window:

+fill in the "Host Name (or IP address)" box with:

-	Host: kewhpc
+	kewhpc

-	User: yourkewuser
+And under "Port" make sure it says:

-    Port: 22
+	22

-Enter "yes" or "y" if asked to confirm adding hatta to hosts list.
+Then click "Open"

+You'll then be shown a "PuTTY Security Alert" to which you click "Accept"

-Log in using your kew password when prompted
+Then enter your Kew username and password when prompted.

 #### From MacOS / Linux